-Charities who are already in receipt of a Small or Large Grant from us, or revenue funding from our previous Open Grants programme (which closed in early 2020).
+• Charities who are already in receipt of a Small or Large Grant from us, or revenue funding from our previous Open Grants programme (which closed in early 2020).
 If you wish to apply for further funding, the earliest you can do so is 6 months before the end of your current grant period.
 If successful, we would not release any funds before your existing grant ends and you've sent us your End of Grant Report.

-The following types of organisation are not currently eligible for funding from us.
+The following types of organisation are not currently eligible for funding from us through our open, responsive grant streams, including Large Grants.
 However, we are committed to reviewing our guidance and criteria across the course of our strategy.
 To be kept informed, please sign up to our mailing list.